Cara Syth, M.D.

 Choosing the right birth control

-There are many safe and effective birth control options; however, choosing the right one can be confusing.
+There are many safe, effective birth control options.
+However, choosing the right one can be confusing.
 There are several factors to consider when choosing a birth control option, such as your desire for future pregnancy, hopes for the type of bleeding you might have and some health considerations.
 You and your partner becoming familiarized with the many options can help you choose the right method.

 Do you prefer to have a regular, predictable cycle?

 A hormonal option, such as an estrogen/progesterone combination, might be a good choice for you.
 With this type, you will still have predictable bleeding.
 The downfall of this type is that you have to remember to use it daily, weekly or monthly.
 This can be difficult and puts you at an increased risk for pregnancy.